compbiocore/refchef/docs/index.md

 ---

-`RefChef` is a reference management system that includes additional tools to record the provenance of reference sequences, indices, and annotations.
+`RefChef` is a reference management system that includes tools to record the provenance of reference data sets.
+It is flexible enough to also track additional information and associated files such as annotations, indices, labels, or other metadata.
 It was created to enable reproducible research.

 `RefChef` will:

-1. Document the exact steps undertaken in the retrieval and processing of genomic references
+1. Document the exact steps undertaken in the retrieval and processing of references
 2. Maintain the associated metadata
-3. Provide a mechanism for automatically reproducing retrieval and creation of an exact copy of genomic references
+3. Provide a mechanism for automatically reproducing the retrieval and creation of references

 ![Diagram](assets/refchef_overview.svg)